Skip to main content

 • method - request method (GET, POST...)

-• url - the link for the request
+• url - request link

-• queryParams - a hash with GET parameters or a hash with the POST request body
+• queryParams - a hash with get parameters or a hash with the post request body

 • opts - a hash with request options